1M65/Bing-Rewards-Spoofer/README.md

-# Bing Chilling — Edge Camoufox Automator
+# Edge Camoufox Spoofer

-Bing Chilling is a stealthy, multi-account automation manager designed to help you securely cycle through multiple Bing Rewards accounts without triggering Microsoft's bot detection systems.
+Edge Camoufox Spoofer is a stealthy, multi-account automation manager designed to help you securely cycle through multiple Bing Rewards accounts without triggering Microsoft's bot detection systems.

 It leverages the **Camoufox** browser engine for native C++ fingerprint spoofing and integrates directly with Android **ADB** to rotate your IP address via cellular data airplane mode toggling.

 ---

-## 🚀 Key Features
+##  Key Features

 - **Anti-Detection Browser:** Uses `AsyncCamoufox` to spoof your OS, block WebRTC, match GeoIP, and humanize cursor movement, keeping you under the radar.
 - **Automated IP Rotation:** Automatically toggles airplane mode on your tethered Android phone via ADB to fetch a fresh CGNAT IP before opening a new account.